 This box summarises the PRA's approach to supervising firms with the lowest potential impact on the stability of the financial system.
-It is likely that there will be a very large number of firms within this category, made up in practice of small overseas banks (branches or subsidiaries) and credit unions.
+There are a very large number of deposit-takers in this category, currently made up of small overseas banks (branches or subsidiaries) and credit unions.

 At an individual level, these firms have almost no capacity to cause disruption to the UK financial system, either through the way they carry on their business or through idiosyncratic, orderly failure.
 Nevertheless, two considerations motivate a baseline level of supervisory monitoring for them.
 First, the PRA's general statutory objective is to promote the safety and soundness of all of the firms that it regulates.
-And second, there is a risk that problems across a whole sector or subsector could generate some disruption to the continuity of financial services, ie several firms may fail together through a common exposure, with possible wider systemic impact (as occurred in the 1990s' small banks' crisis for example).
+And second, there is a risk that problems across a whole sector or subsector could generate some disruption to the continuity of financial services, ie several firms may fail together through a common exposure, with possible wider systemic impact (as occurred in the 1990s 'small banks' crisis for example).

-Given that such firms are likely to pose risks to financial stability at an aggregate level only, the PRA will supervise them on a portfolio basis.
-Automated tools, analysing firms' regulatory returns, will issue alerts highlighting outliers and trends, and firms will in general be examined individually only when their regulatory returns trigger such an alert.
-The PRA will also seek to assure itself that these firms are resolvable, with a particular emphasis on their ability to facilitate depositor payout by the FSCS.
+Given that such firms are likely to pose risks to financial stability at an aggregate level only, the PRA supervises them on a portfolio basis.
+Automated tools, analysing firms' regulatory returns, issue alerts highlighting outliers and trends, and firms are in general examined individually only when their regulatory returns trigger such an alert.
+The PRA also seeks to assure itself that these firms are resolvable, with a particular emphasis on their ability to facilitate depositor payout by the FSCS.

-The PRA will also examine individual firms when a risk crystallises (as discovered through, for example, a visit to the firm, or an approach from the firm itself), or in response to authorisation requests from the firm (for example, a request to change its permissions to undertake regulated activities, or to extend the nature or scale of its business).
+The PRA also examines individual firms when a risk crystallises (as discovered through, for example, a visit to the firm, or an approach from the firm itself), or in response to authorisation requests from the firm (for example, a request to change its permissions to undertake regulated activities, or to extend the nature or scale of its business).

-And the PRA will conduct peer group and trend analysis across sectors as a whole, to develop a clear understanding of the risks posed both by groups of small firms and by typical firms in the sector.
-The PRA will still conduct annual assessments of firms, but in large peer groups.
+In addition, the PRA conducts peer group and trend analysis across sectors as a whole, to develop a clear understanding of the risks posed both by groups of low-impact firms and by typical firms in the sector.
+The PRA still conducts annual assessments of firms, but in large peer groups.

-In contrast to the higher-impact firms, those in the lowest category will contact the PRA through a centralised firm enquiries function and will not have an individual, named supervisor.
+In contrast to the higher-impact firms, those in the lowest category contact the PRA through a centralised firm enquiries function and do not have an individual, named supervisor.

-Small firms will not be visited by the PRA on a fixed, regular schedule.
-Notwithstanding this approach, all firms, regardless of category, will be subject to on-site work by the PRA - with some period of notice - at any time.
+Firms in this category are not visited by the PRA on a fixed, regular schedule.
+Notwithstanding this approach, all firms, regardless of category, are subject to on-site work by the PRA - with a period of notice - at any time.